Well-posedness for the classical Stefan problem and the zero surface tension limit: Local well-posedness for the classical Stefan problem

 \subsection{Proof of Theorem~\ref{th:main}}

-The polynomial bound from Proposition~\ref{pr:basic1} replaces the typically used Gronwall inequality.
-Using our $ \kappa $-independent estimates together with a continuation argument which is detailed in Section 9 of \cite{CoSh06}, there exists a $\kappa$-independent time $T$ such that
+The polynomial inequality~\eqref{E:POLYNOMIALBOUND} replaces the typically used Gronwall inequality.
+Since the constants appearing in~\eqref{E:POLYNOMIALBOUND} are independent of $\kappa$ a standard continuity argument (see for instance Section 9 of \cite{CoSh06}) yields the existence of a $\kappa$-independent time $T$ such that